sanity-io/client/README.md

 An important note on this approach is that you cannot call `commit()` on transactions or patches instantiated this way, instead you have to pass them to `client.mutate()`

-### Server Side Actions
+### Actions

-The Server Side Actions API provides a new interface for creating, updating and publishing documents.
-It is a wrapper around the [Server Side Actions API](https://www.sanity.io/docs/http-actions).
+The Actions API provides a new interface for creating, updating and publishing documents.
+It is a wrapper around the [Actions API](https://www.sanity.io/docs/http-actions).

 This API is only available from API version `v2024-05-23`.